GuledIM/local-cafe-etl/README.md

 Currently completed all functions and tested manually the ETL functions and for the CLI application.
 Next steps for now are to complete the CLI application and begin thw Tkinker and Flask application.
+Completed all three menu options - Need to debug the Flask menu for issues in loading data.

 ---